Home>Fixed Deposit>Cumulative vs Non Cumulative Fixed Deposit

 Difference Between Cumulative and Non-Cumulative FD

-A cumulative FD means a fixed deposit where the interest is accumulated and reinvested, and the investor receives a lump sum at maturity.
-A non-cumulative FD pays out interest at regular intervals, and the principal amount is redeemed at maturity.
+• Meaning: A cumulative FD means a fixed deposit where the interest is accumulated and reinvested, and the investor receives a lump sum at maturity.
+A non-cumulative FD pays interest regularly, and the principal amount is redeemed at maturity.

 YearPrincipalInterestTotal